dprokscha/cputty/README.md

 [License](#license)

 ### What the...?
 Are you one of the poor who have to make the same changes to a file on multiple servers with PuTTY?
 You don't want to do this manually on each server?
 You are tired of not working cluster solutions for PuTTY?
 You are still searching a tool which is a real cluster for PuTTY?
 Then you should give cPuTTY a try, your search might be over. cPuTTY recognises all keyboard and mouse events which were sent to a PuTTY window and forwards them to all other clustered PuTTY windows.
-Type character by character for multiple windows - in real-time!
+Type character by character once for multiple windows - in real-time!

 ### Features
 * Add PuTTY windows to a cluster, remove them from a cluster or kill the whole cluster with shortcuts